tevaughan/units/README.md

   auto bar = sqrt(foo);              // No simple name for this type.
   ```

-- Finally, the type vnix::units::flt::dyndim (or vnix::units::dbl::dyndim or
+- vnix::units::flt::dyndim (or vnix::units::dbl::dyndim or
   vnix::units::ldbl::dyndim) can be used when the dimension cannot be
   determined at compile-time, such as when the dimension of a variable is to be
   read from a file at run-time.